bigkevmcd/peanut-engine/README.md

 # peanut-engine

-A simple service for deploying from a Git Repository using `argoproj/gitops-engine`.
+A simple component for deploying from a Git Repository using `argoproj/gitops-engine`.

 This includes automated git synchronisation, and parsing of Kustomize files.

+This is really just a thin wrapper around gitops-engine.

 ## Running